Infection spread for the frog model on trees: Excursion decomposition of random walks on trees

-\end{cor} \begin{proof} Let $U$ be distributed as the length of a $\Thom_d$-excursion, which stochastically dominates the length of a $\TT_d$- or $\TT^n_d$-excursion.
+\end{corollary} \begin{proof} Let $U$ be distributed as the length of a $\Thom _{d}$-excursion, which stochastically dominates the length of a $\TT _{d}$- or $\TT ^{n}_{d}$-excursion.
 We can characterize $U$ as follows.
-Let $(S_k)_{k\geq 1}$ be a biased random walk that moves left with probability $d/(d+1)$ and right with probability $1/(d+1)$, with $H_1=1$.
-Then $U$ is the first time that $(S_k)$ hits $0$, which we note is always even.
-If $U\geq 2+2u$, then at least $u$ of the first $2u$ steps are to the right, which by \thref{prop:Poi.bound} has probability bounded by
+Let $(S_{k})_{k\geq 1}$ be a biased random walk that moves left with probability $d/(d+1)$ and right with probability $1/(d+1)$, with $H_{1}=1$.
+Then $U$ is the first time that $(S_{k})$ hits $0$, which we note is always even.
+If $U\geq 2+2u$, then at least $u$ of the first $2u$ steps are to the right, which by Proposition~$ \ref{prop:Poi.bound}$ has probability bounded by

-Hence $U/2\preceq 1 + \Geo\bigl(1-e^{-1/14}\bigr)$.
+Hence $U/2\preceq 1 + \Geo \bigl (1-e^{-1/14}\bigr )$.

-By Proposition~\ref{prop:rw.infinite.decomposition} or \ref{prop:rw.decomposition}, conditional on $(X_i)_{i\geq 0}$ the path $X_j,E^j_1,\ldots,E^j_{\ell_j}$ is made up of stochastically at most $\Geo\bigl((d-1)/d\bigr)$ concatenated $\TT_d$- or $\TT^n_d$-excursions.
-We work conditionally on $(X_i)_{i\geq 0}$ for the rest of the proof.
-The random variable $\ell_j$ is stochastically dominated by twice a sum of $1+\Geo\bigl((d-1)/d\bigr)$ many independent random variables distributed as $1 + \Geo\bigl(1-e^{-1/14}\bigr)$.
-As the sum of $1+\Geo(p)$ many independent random variables distributed as $1+\Geo(q)$ is distributed as $1+\Geo(pq)$,
+By Proposition~\ref{prop:rw.infinite.decomposition} or \ref{prop:rw.decomposition}, conditional on $(X_{i})_{i\geq 0}$ the path $X_{j},E^{j}_{1},\ldots ,E^{j}_{\ell _{j}}$ is made up of stochastically at most $\Geo \bigl ((d-1)/d\bigr )$ concatenated $\TT _{d}$- or $\TT ^{n}_{d}$-excursions.
+We work conditionally on $(X_{i})_{i\geq 0}$ for the rest of the proof.
+The random variable $\ell _{j}$ is stochastically dominated by twice a sum of $1+\Geo \bigl ((d-1)/d \bigr )$ many independent random variables distributed as $1 + \Geo \bigl (1-e^{-1/14}\bigr )$.
+As the sum of $1+\Geo (p)$ many independent random variables distributed as $1+\Geo (q)$ is distributed as $1+\Geo (pq)$,

 This shows that for all $t\geq 0$